 In addition, a number of municipalities in various States throughout the U.S. have expressed an interest in exploring the potential for seizing undercollateralized mortgage loans under the power of eminent domain.
-In certain instances, including the City of Richmond, California, municipalities have made a determination to pursue this policy.
-We note that 0.04% of the Reference Obligations in Loan Group 1 (by Loan Group 1 Cut-off Date Balance) and 0.02% of the Reference Obligations in Loan Group 2 (by Loan Group 2 Cut-off Date Balance) are secured by mortgaged properties located in Richmond, California.
+In certain instances, municipalities have made a determination to pursue this policy.
 In the event any such seizures were to occur with respect to Reference Obligations, the result would be the removal of each affected mortgage loan from the Reference Pool and a corresponding allocation of Unscheduled Principal to the related Notes in an amount equal to the aggregate unpaid principal balance of the Reference Obligations so removed.